Running your SaaS Business in 2021: Forget the Old Way of Thinking

 Anna and Karan advised us to look at SMBs as a great way of testing new products and how it is received without jeopardizing your relationship with your whole customer base.

 As the customers grow, you can go ‘upmarket’ and enterprise by adding more complexities and upgrades to your product.
 But, it’s difficult to go ‘down market’ because it is harder to make a product more simple.

 “Salespeople are coin operated”

 Salespeople have to think about the world through the eyes of the people they interact with.
-They’re on the front line and have real grit, intuition and deep understanding of what the prospect wants.
-“They are not coin operated — they are goal oriented.”
+They’re on the front line and have real grit, intuition, and a deep understanding of what the prospect wants.
+“They are not coin-operated — they are goal-oriented.”

 The best salespeople understand that the coin follows the goals.
 It is really hard to sell software, communicate a value proposition and influence people into buying a product.

 What we need to do is enable our sales teams with technology to give them scalability and accelerate deals through the funnel.
 For example, AI machine learning could provide real-time enablement on calls with prospects.
 Imagine, if whilst on a call, your sales team could access data in real-time to allow them to answer the questions your prospects have immediately.

 Anna predicts this technology is right around the corner in 2021 and we have to give our empathetic and hard-working sales teams the tools they need to beat the competition.

 Anna has a wealth of experience in finance and executive leadership, specializing in accelerating high-growth companies and leading startups through significant fundraising events.
 She is a Certified Public Accountant (CPA) and is Six Sigma Green Belt certified.